mpuhacz/the_right_way_of_accessing_azure_services_from_inside_your_azure_kubernetes_cluster/README.md

 In this article, I walk you through the process of setting up  Azure Access Directory Pod Identities inside your cluster.
 The article is split into 4 parts

- - Problem we want to solve
+ - The problem we want to solve
  - Concepts behind AAD Pod Identity
  - Security
  - Deployment steps